 To find out your health insurance benefits, print the High Point Health Insurance intake form.
 Then call customer service at your insurance company for the requested information.
 Fill out the Insurance intake form and bring it with you to your first appointment.

-Miranda Taylor and Holly Berman are preferred or in-network providers for most insurance companies including:
+Miranda Taylor is a preferred or in-network provider for most insurance companies including:

 Automobile Accident Insurance (Personal Injury from Motor Vehicle Accident or "PIP")

 Coordinated Care WA